 Nurture is open to all children in the school and supports all aspects of a child’s emotional well-being.
 Its purpose is to offer children opportunities to promote and support their social and emotional development.

 Nurture support is provided to children through bespoke small group sessions for children in Years 1 and 2, and 1:1 or group sessions for all children in response to needs.
 Nurture teaches children to: understand their emotions and how to regulate them; build their confidence (to be used in the classroom) by positive reinforcement; raise self-esteem; empower resilience to become a better learner; make and sustain positive relationships.
 Children in Nurture groups have individual targets to reduce the barriers to their learning.
 These targets are shared and displayed with class teachers in classrooms to support children to achieve.
 Nurture also runs in Reception classrooms as part of EYFS practice.

 The Nurture space is part of our Inclusion provision and is located near the front of the school.
 It is designed to be a safe and calm environment that allows children to explore their individual needs while reducing the barriers so they are ready to learn.

 Parents and carers are encouraged to work closely with the Nurture team and are welcome to pop in and talk about any aspect of their child’s well-being.
 Our approach helps to develop children’s maturity and resilience, builds confidence and empowers children as learners.

-Our Nurture team consists of Ms Denise Ramkissoon, Mrs Tracey Whooley and Miss Jade Gulliford.
-They are based in the Inclusion room and are always available to listen to parental/carers concerns.
+Our Nurture team consists of Ms Denise Ramkissoon, Mrs Tracey Whooley and Mrs Karen O'Connor.
+They are based in the Wiltshire Room and are always available to listen to parental/carers concerns.